adikusum4/Machine-Learning-zoomcamp/12-capstone-2/README.md

 This project was submitted as a Project Capstone 2 for the course.

+---

 ## Introduction

-Obesity is a pressing global issue.
-An individual’s eating habits and physical condition can reveal crucial insights into their overall health.
-Poor dietary practices combined with insufficient physical activity often lead to obesity, which can result in severe health complications, sometimes even fatal ones.
+Obesity is a pressing global issue, contributing significantly to numerous health problems such as heart disease, diabetes, and certain cancers.
+An individual's eating habits and physical condition play a crucial role in determining their overall health.
+Poor dietary practices combined with insufficient physical activity are key factors that often lead to obesity, which in turn can result in severe health complications, sometimes even fatal ones.
+Early identification and prevention of obesity are vital to improving public health outcomes.

+### What is the problem?

+The problem lies in effectively predicting obesity levels in individuals based on their eating habits and physical condition.
+With the rise in obesity rates worldwide, it has become increasingly important to develop systems that can assess obesity risk in a timely and accurate manner.
+However, many people are unaware of their risk until it's too late, often because they lack the necessary data or tools to monitor their health effectively.

+### How does the solution work?

-This project uses data from individuals in Colombia, Peru, and Mexico, sourced from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition).
-The dataset consists of 17 attributes across 2,111 records, with each record classified based on the `NObesity` variable (Obesity Level).
-The classification categories are:
+This project aims to address this problem by developing a machine learning model that classifies obesity levels based on data from individuals in Colombia, Peru, and Mexico.
+By analyzing key attributes related to eating habits and physical activity, the model can predict the likelihood of an individual being overweight or obese.
+The dataset used in this project comes from the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition), consisting of 17 attributes across 2,111 records.
+Each record is classified based on the `NObesity` variable (Obesity Level), which includes the following categories:
 + Insufficient Weight
 + Normal Weight
 + Overweight Level I